Queen Elizabeth Hospital, King's Lynn: History

-The hospital was originally designed for a life of 25 years.
-In March 2021, after 40 years of life, the RAAC plank roof was said to be structurally unsafe and hundreds of support props had to be installed.
-The foundation trust started lobbying for funding to replace the hospital with a new building.
-Shortly afterwards it had to evacuate and then close the critical care unit while new roof supports were installed.
+The hospital was originally designed for a life expectancy of 30 years.
+In March 2021, after 40 years of use, its reinforced autoclaved aerated concrete (RAAC) plank roof was declared structurally unsafe, and hundreds of jack posts had to be installed.
+The foundation trust began lobbying for funding to replace the hospital with a new building.
+Shortly afterwards, it had to evacuate and temporarily close the critical care unit (CCU) while additional steel roof supports were installed.

+Around a decade earlier, proposals had been considered to replace the hospital as it approached the end of its intended lifespan.
+A site between the existing campus and the Gaywood River was identified, but NHS authorities later concluded that refurbishing parts of the current site would be more cost-effective than constructing a new hospital.
+Subsequent development focused on priority areas, including an expanded Accident & Emergency department, a new breast care unit, and additional office space.

+In response to the roof crisis, the Trust applied for £22 million in loan finance to fund a multi-year replacement programme, described by its director of resources as "substantial works over five to six years."
+The project was complicated by the presence of asbestos, extensive rooftop equipment, and the need to decant wards during phased construction.

+On 25 May 2023, it was announced that the hospital would be rebuilt due to the presence of significant amounts of RAAC throughout the structure.
+The Guardian noted that a 2020 proposal to rebuild Queen Elizabeth Hospital was not funded by HM Treasury during Rishi Sunak's term as Chancellor of the Exchequer, despite a "catastrophic" grade of risk and a warning that an incident was "likely".

 Services

-The hospital site contains the main hospital building as well as the Fermoy Unit and the Arthur Levin Day Surgery Centre which are both joined to the main hospital building by a long service corridor.
+The hospital site contains the main hospital building as well as the Fermoy Unit and the Arthur Levin Day Surgery Centre, which are both joined to the main hospital building by a long service corridor.
 The hospital has a full accident and emergency department.
 The hospital has MRI and CT scanners on site for imaging and diagnosis.
 There are 7 operating theatres and 19 inpatient wards.
 The wards are all named after local villages and towns.
-In March 2022 the hospital had over 500 beds and the trust has around 4,000 staff and volunteers.
+In March 2022, the hospital had over 500 beds, and the trust had around 4,000 staff and volunteers.
 The hospital works in partnership with Norwich Medical School, the School of Nursing and Midwifery at the University of East Anglia and the School of Clinical Medicine of the University of Cambridge.